 ― illegal economic migration (Tracer Hand), Thursday, February 15, 2018 2:43 AM (five hours ago) Bookmark Flag Post Permalink

 Yeah, I have the PS3 upgrade and I was baffled when I looked through the list of trophies you could acquire for a number of things I had no idea you could do in the game.

-― You dishonor your ancestors with your emoji abstention (Old Lunch), Thursday, 15 February 2018 14:05 (one year ago) link
+― You dishonor your ancestors with your emoji abstention (Old Lunch), Thursday, 15 February 2018 14:05 (two years ago) link

 Huh... interact with fish and turtle...

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 15 February 2018 14:13 (one year ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 15 February 2018 14:13 (two years ago) link

 I tried to interact with the birds a number of times on the PS2 but the camera made it kind of a nightmare and I gave up.